How to Make it Easy for Interior Design Clients to Work with You

 The key touchpoints of your onboarding process

 Woo hoo!
 You just booked a new client.
-DO NOT miss the critical step of onboarding them!
+But what happens next?

 The key touchpoints of your offboarding process